knrd1/chatgpt/README.md

 # ChatGPT
-ChatGPT is a simple IRC bot written in python using Open AI endpoints to answer questions.
+ChatGPT is a simple IRC bot written in Python.
+It connects to OpenAI endpoints to answer questions.

 ChatGPT uses official bindings from OpenAI to interact with the API through HTTP requests: https://platform.openai.com/docs/api-reference